coconauts/watchduino2/docs/how_to_make.md

 the Arduino.
 - Place the buttons.
 You should be able to use them to navigate through the menus.
 - Place the bluetooth module.
-You shoud see an intermitent led flashing.
+If your bluetooth module has any leds, you should see of them blinking intermitently.
 This is because it hasn't been paired yet.
 If you pair to the companion phone app it should become fixed.

 ## Soldering a wearable version